Comparing Canadian Debt Solutions

 When you file for bankruptcy, the trustee will oversee the sale of any assets that do not qualify for an exemption.
 The proceeds from the sales will go to pay your creditors.
 Then the remaining balances on your debts will be discharged.

-Bankruptcy will damage your credit and become part of a permanent public record, so it should not be entered into lightly.
+Bankruptcy will damage your credit and become part of the public record, so it should not be entered into lightly.
 However, if you are completely overwhelmed with debt, it may be the solution you need to get a fresh start.

 Compare debt solutions side-by-side